devklick/quoted/quoted_db_seeder/README.md

 This file lists quotes to be added to the database.
 Each quote must specify the name show, season and episode it belongs to, as well as the character being quoted.

+The column structure of this spreadsheet is:
+- ShowName
+- SeasonNo
+- EpisodeNo
+- CharacterName
+- QuoteText

 At the moment, this file is populated manually by watching the show and entering the details of the quote to be uploaded.